Table of Contents

 Happy to be a part of what I thought was a worthwhile volunteer project, I enjoyed contributing my skills and expertise to the group.
 I should clarify to say I enjoyed it at the start.
 As he presented the project to me as a collaborative effort when he invited me to be a part of the group, I assumed my contributions were wanted and valued.
 I learned quickly they were not.
 This incredibly controlling individual wanted the last word on everything and basically expected the other group members to simply carry out his ideas.
 In other words, he was “the boss”.
 Any suggestion I made was met with a firm “No”.
 When I questioned why we could not implement an idea that everyone else clearly felt benefitted the project, he gave a myriad of excuses, most of which were ridiculous.
 I found it interesting that nine times out of ten my suggestions were later put in place, but then, of course, it was his decision.

-Everything really fell apart when I proofed some marketing communications he created.
-I consistently found mistakes in his work such as misspelled names, incorrect program descriptions and more.
+Everything really fell apart when I proofed some marketing communications he designed.
+I found mistakes in his work such as misspelled names, incorrect program descriptions and more.
 These errors created more work for the rest of us and made our program look unprofessional.
 He was not a detail person, and so what, we all have our strengths, and he joked about it frequently.
 That being the case, I thought he might appreciate another pair of eyeballs.
-Most people do, even those who do carefully proof their own work first – we all make mistakes.
+Most people do, even those who do carefully proof their own work first – after all, we all make mistakes.
 He did not.
-In one of his fits of rage he told me he did, in fact, consider himself a detail person and made those comments because he is simply a humble person.
+In one of his fits of rage he told me he did, in fact, consider himself a detail person and made those comments simply because he is a humble person.
 Wow.

 So, should you feel empathy for the narcissist?